skjnldsv/read-package-engines-version-actions/README.md

-# Read node version from engines field in package.json
+# Read node and npm versions from engines field in package.json

-Read your node version from `package.json`
+Read your node and npm version versions from `package.json`

 ## Example workflow